apache/arrow/docs/source/format/Columnar.rst

   to allow matching a subsequent dictionary IPC message with the appropriate field.

-We additionally provide provide both schema-level and field-level ``custom_metadata`` attributes allowing for systems to insert their own application defined metadata to customize behavior.
+We additionally provide both schema-level and field-level ``custom_metadata`` attributes allowing for systems to insert their own application defined metadata to customize behavior.